 “Training the Mind”

-In general most of the women in the class have very little filter with respect to their inner world.
-Every thought and emotion shows up in the room as chatter, cross talk and/or outbursts so that classroom management is a constant challenge.
-Every dislike wants to be voiced and counter voiced and it’s clear that our facilitation/trust worthiness is constantly being evaluated by all.
+In general, most of the women in the class have few filters with respect to their inner world.
+Every thought and emotion appears in the room as chatter, cross talk, and/or outbursts, so classroom management is a constant challenge.
+Every dislike wants to be voiced and countered voiced, and it’s clear that all are constantly evaluating our facilitation/trustworthiness.
 (One woman who did not like that we had so many people in the class (22) asked pointedly how I could control a big class!)

 As the lead facilitator, I feel on my toes to the best of my senses, and like I’m on my learning edge.
 I regret not establishing operating agreements at the outset and wonder whether it would be worth going back to this.

 The level of vulnerability in the room is palpable.
 One woman couldn’t stand the sound of the bell (she says it rings in her head painfully), so I agreed to clap at the end of the meditation instead.
 However, when I did so, another woman was so startled by the clap that she started crying and yelling at the top of her lungs, “Please don’t do that, please don’t do that.”
 I immediately moved everyone into the meditation for panic, which seemed to work well to calm her and the rest of the room, which all reacted to what had happened.
 (The woman who yelled later came up to me and thanked me, noting that she believes this class will help her.)
 At the end of the next meditation, I gradually brought them out, which seemed to be appreciated.
 The class collectively felt that what was needed was a less piercing bell, so this week, I will bring a bowl..!
 This is just one example of emotional navigation in the class at any given moment.

 This class promises to be a roller coaster ride, but I already feel a great deal of warmth for each of them and hope that the tools we bring will be of service as they each walk their own paths.